 A large section of hull structure.
 This may be from one of the engineering spaces.
 Note what appears to be ventilation trunking.

 The base of the Conning Tower.
 This piece of wreckage is located well north of the hull and two main debris fields.

 Lowest portion of the Conning Tower.
 Note the doorway in the light bulkhead to the right.
 Also note the electrical wiring.
 The interior is surprisingly intact.

 Another view of the base of the Conning Tower.
 Note the bundles of electrical wires dispersed throughout this section (that is not plant life!).

 Yet another poignant reminder of the human element - a stoker's boot.
 It is one of many seen dispersed throughout the wreck site.

 Above/Left- Smaller bits of debris.
 Crushed tubing and what may be a mess tin (centre) or a slightly deformed bucket/pot.
-Above/Right is a close-up of said item taken from a slightly different vantage point.
+Inset- Close-up of same item taken from a slightly different vantage point.

-It is difficult to say what the 'crumpled' item on the right is.
-It could be extremely deformed metal, but its more likely leather outerwear of some sort.
+It is difficult to say what the 'crumpled' item in the centre is; it could be extremely deformed metal, but its also possibly leather outerwear of some sort.
 Its lying atop a chain.
 This chain may be part of one the 4" ammunition dredger hoists, or some other type of hoist.